jamesperet/j1x-blog/_posts/2015-06-27-raspberry-pi-getting-started.markdown

 ### HPlayer

 [HPlayer](https://github.com/Hemisphere-Project/HPlayer) is a OSC controllable and GPU accelerated video player for Raspberry Pi with OpenGL shaders support.

+### Prevent sleeping

+To prevent the Raspberry Pi from turning off the screen or entering in power saving mode, change the following configurations in the file ```/etc/kbd/config``` and the reboot.

+    BLANK_TIME=0
+    POWERDOWN_TIME=0

 ## Misc